zamfofex/dummyette/documentation/lichess.md

 This will be a string representing the type of time control of the game, e.g. `"unlimited"`.

+`challenge.speed`
+---

+This will be a string representing the speed of the game, e.g. `"rapid"`.

 `challenge.variant`
 ---

 Which chess variant the game will be.
-Currently, this can only be `"standard"`.
-Variant challenges will be declined automatically and never become a challenge object.
+Currently, this can only be `"standard"`, `"chess960"` and `"fromPosition"`.

 `lichess.acceptChallenges()`
 ---